5cYth14N/Comms-practice/README.md

 # Comms-practice
-Morse code practice is out! version 1.7 for Windows and 1.8 for Android and iOS.
+Morse code practice is out! version 1.7 for Windows and 1.9 for Android and 1.8 for iOS.